 Equally, consider what attendees using mobile will be able to see and do as their experience will, again, be different and you are looking to create equality where you can.
 It might be worth considering that whiteboard-centric hybrid meetings with several in-person and remote attendees are not ideal to join on mobile.
 Maybe these hybrid meetings can use Teams breakout rooms to create smaller closed groups for brainstorming and creative thinking.

-Teams Rooms Technology
+7. Teams Rooms Technology

-Does it really need to be hybrid?
+8. Finally, ask yourself, does it really need to be hybrid?

 Sometimes you know that the subject matter for review or the mix of attendees is going to be too challenging for a hybrid meeting to work.
 Before setting a meeting remember that there is always the option to run it as all-virtual.
 This can work when the audience is large, from a broad range of locations, or not in the same place.